While conjunctivitis may look & feel unpleasant, it’s typically easy to treat & can be avoided with simple precautions

 How can I determine the cause of my conjunctivitis?

-If your conjunctivitis is caused by an infection, you will probably have red and sticky eyes.
+If your conjunctivitis is caused by an infection, you’ll probably have red and sticky eyes.
 Bacterial conjunctivitis tends to produce more sticky discharge than viral conjunctivitis.
 Viral conjunctivitis may occur with cold symptoms such as a congested nose and a cough, and eyes tend to be watery.

 Conjunctivitis caused by allergies usually involves red, itchy and watery eyes.
 You may also get a runny nose and a tickly cough.

-With chemical or irritant conjunctivitis you may have red and gritty-feeling eyes after being exposed to irritants such as hair dye, dust, car spray, welding or chlorine from swimming pools.
+With chemical or irritant conjunctivitis, you may have red and gritty-feeling eyes after being exposed to irritants such as hair dye, dust, welding or chlorine from swimming pools.